Concurrent Alcohol and Hydrocodone Abuse

 Many people in recovery engage in informal support groups like 12-Step meetings to gain information and support from people with similar substance-related issues.

 - More than 135 million prescriptions were filled for hydrocodone in 2013.

 - Nearly 25 million people have abused hydrocodone in their lifetime.

 - Emergency room visits related to hydrocodone increased 107% from 2004 to 2011.

 Regarding alcohol use, the National Institute on Alcohol Abuse and Alcoholism reports:

-- 25% of people 18 and over reported binge drinking during the last month.
+- 25% of people aged 18 and over reported binge drinking during the last month.

 - Almost 90,000 people die from alcohol-related issues each year.

 - Alcohol is linked to nearly half of all deaths from liver disease.